SO, WHAT IS A COVER LETTER?

 - Sharing irrelevant detail about your personal life.

-- Or too long – nobody’s going to read a cover letter past the first page!
+- Or too long – unfortunately, nobody’s going to read a cover letter past the first page!

 - Writing a vague description of the story e.g. ‘When a mysterious event happens, a woman will have to look to the past to uncover the truth.’

-- Long-winded explanations of why there’s a huge market for your book.
+- Including long-winded explanations of why there’s a huge market for your book.

 - Coming across as arrogant … or lacking in confidence.